pathtofile/bad-bpf/README.md

 To build from source, do the following:

 ## Dependecies
+To build and run all the examples, you will need a Linux kernel version of at least [4.7](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md).

 As this code makes use of CO-RE, it requires a recent version of Linux that has BTF Type information.
 See [these notes in the libbpf README](https://github.com/libbpf/libbpf/tree/master#bpf-co-re-compile-once--run-everywhere) for more information.
 For example Ubuntu requries `Ubuntu 20.10`+.